lich-uct/molpher-lib/doc/source/usage/installation.rst

     - *dependencies* -- Molpher-lib depends on three third-party libraries:

-        - *tbb* (most versions should work fine, we generally build against 2018 Update 3)
+        - *tbb* (most versions should work fine, but we build against 2019_U8)
-        - *boost* (most versions should work fine, we generally build against 1.65)
+        - *boost* (most versions should work fine, but we build against 1.67.0)
-        - *rdkit* (2018.03.1 and newer)
+        - *rdkit* (there were some changes to the names of RDKit libraries, versions older than 2019.03.4 may have issues during build)
-        - *numpy* (RDKit dependency in Python, not required if you will be using the C++ interface only)
+        - *numpy* (RDKit dependency in Python, not required if you are only building the C++ code)

         There is a bash script (:file:`deps/build_deps.sh`)
-        which can download and build the dependencies automatically with the required options.
+        which can download and build the dependencies automatically (should only download versions that were tested with this particular version of the library).
         It should be sufficient to just run:

         ..  code-block:: bash

             ./build_deps.sh --all

-        If you want the dependencies yourself, you should install them in the :file:`deps/` folder in the repository root.
+        If you want to obtain the dependencies yourself, you should install them in the :file:`deps/` folder in the repository root.
 For each dependency, there should be a folder of the same name under :file:`deps/` (for example, the path to the *tbb* files would be :file:`deps/tbb/`).
 The CMakeLists.txt is configured to automatically identify and prioritize dependencies in this directory.

         You can also leverage the libraries already installed on your system.
-In that case, cmake should automatically find them and link them during the build.
+In that case, cmake should automatically find them on your path and link them during the build.
 The :file:`CMakeLists.txt` file is configured to link against dynamic versions of all libraries so make sure you have those installed.

-The following command should get you all you need on a Debian-based system:
+The following command should get you all you need for a complete build on a Debian-based system:

 ..  code-block:: bash

     sudo apt-get install git build-essential python3-dev python3-numpy cmake python3-setuptools

+If you want to use Anaconda to manage the build environment, you can start with the :code:`environment.yml` file in the root directory.
+You can install the required libraries in this environment and then point :command:`cmake` to the environment prefix with :command:`-DCONDA_PREFIX=/path/to/your/env/`.

 Building the Library
 ~~~~~~~~~~~~~~~~~~~~